Truly Nolen: History

-The company was founded in 1938, by Truly Wheatfield Nolen in Miami, Florida, as part of a home improvement business.
-Truly Nolen America is owned and managed by the Nolen family Generation.
+The company’s founder, Truly David Nolen went to work for his father Truly Wheatfield Nolen in Miami, Florida in 1938 for a pest control company called Economy Exterminators.
+Truly David Nolen eventually moved to Tucson, Arizona where he opened his own company called Truly Nolen in 1955.
+After he purchased his father’s company in 1966, the lineage for his own company now stretched back to 1938 and allowed him to begin growing one of the nation’s largest family-owned businesses to other states besides Arizona and Florida.

+Truly David Nolen, died Tuesday, April 18, 2017 at his Florida home at the age of 89.

 Structure

 The company integrated the business originally owned by the current executive officer, Truly David Nolen, in Tucson, Arizona and the business of his father, Truly Wheatfield Nolen, owned prior to his death in 1966 in South Miami Beach, Florida.
 There are about 70 branches in seven states.
 The company operates in a decentralized manner with administrative units in separate cities.